Strategic goals objectives: How to set + 65 examples

 Examples of strategic goals focused on customer metrics

-These examples do not represent Asana’s goals, and are merely included here for educational purposes.
+These examples do not reflect Asana's goals and are included here for educational purposes only.

-28. Provide the best customer experience in the market—measured based on reaction time, customer sentiment, and brand tracking.
+3. Provide the best customer experience in the market, measured based on reaction time, customer sentiment, and brand tracking.

 Strategic goals: growth